EMSL-Computing/isoforma-lib/README.md

 To get started, read our [vignette](https://emsl-computing.github.io/isoforma-lib/)

+You may need to install pspecterlib separately, though it should auto-install with the above command.
+If not, try the command below.
+Check that both packages install with `library(isoforma-lib)` and `library(pspecterlib)`.
+If one of the packages does not install,

+`devtools::install_github("EMSL-Computing/pspecterlib")`

 # Installation Checks

 The package has been succesfully installed on an Apple M1 Max using 13.6.1 and a Windows PC running Windows 11. **We encourage users to please report any installation issues on the Github Issues page, and we are more than happy to help!**